iterative/dvc.org/content/blog/2021-10-26-october-21-community-gems.md

 dvc.api.read(..., repo=f"https://{username}:{token}/...", ...)
 ```

-The other option is to use the
-`https://username:token@github.com/username/repo.git` URL format when you call
-the API method.

 ### [Is there a clean way to handle multiple models in the same repo that are run using the same pipeline?](https://discord.com/channels/485586884165107732/563406153334128681/895368479853649930)

-The simpliest way is to copy the `dvc.yaml` into each model's separate
+The simplest way is to copy the `dvc.yaml` into each model's separate directory.
-directory.

 Another potential solution is try templating.
 You can
 [learn more about templating in the docs](https://dvc.org/doc/user-guide/project-structure/pipelines-files#templating).